carlalexander/symfony-collection.js/README.md

 ### Removing an item

-To remove an item, your collection simply needs a controller element with `data-remove="collection"`.
+To remove an item, your collection simply needs a controller element with `data-remove="collection"` inside the prototype.

 	<-- Button to remove a tag -->
 	<button type="button" class="close" data-remove="collection" aria-hidden="true">&times;</button>